Seiko: 1930 to 1990

 In 1969, Seiko released several wristwatches that the company now regards as historically significant models.
 The Astron became the world’s first commercially available quartz wristwatch, with a price tag comparable to that of a mid-sized car at the time.
 The release of the Astron triggered what became known as the "Quartz Revolution" or "Quartz Crisis," during which the Swiss watch industry suffered a major decline from the 1970s through the early 1980s.
 The 5 Sports Speed Timer was the world’s first commercially available automatic chronograph, achieving great success due to its compact design and practical functionality.
 Although Zenith had previously unveiled a prototype automatic chronograph, Seiko was the first to bring one to market.
-Seiko also introduced the Grand Seiko V.F.A., a mechanical watch with ultra-high accuracy rated at ±2 seconds per day, and the U.T.D., a mechanical watch with an exceptionally thin movement measuring just 1.98 mm.
+Seiko also introduced the Grand Seiko V.F.A.
+(Very Fine Adjusted), a mechanical watch with ultra-high accuracy rated at ±2 seconds per day, and the U.T.D.
+(Ultra Thin Dress), a mechanical watch with an exceptionally thin movement measuring just 1.98 mm.

 Since the 1970s, Seiko has introduced a variety of wristwatches with various world firsts: in 1973, Seiko introduced the world's first wristwatch with a LCD display capable of displaying six digits for hours, minutes and seconds; in 1975, Seiko introduced the world's first digital watch with a stopwatch function and a diver's watch with a titanium case.
 In 1978, Seiko introduced the world's first quartz diver's watch with a water resistance of 600 meters; in 1982, the world's first wristwatch with a television; in 1983, the world's first wristwatch with a record-and-play function and an analog quartz chronograph; in 1984, the world's first wristwatch computer; and in 1986, the world's first diver's watch with a ceramic case water-resistant to 1000 meters.

 In 1974, Seiko launched Credor, a luxury brand using precious metals and jewelry, and in 1979, Alba, a low-priced brand for young people.

 In 1985, Orient and Seiko established a joint factory.

 In 1986, Baselworld allowed non-European manufacturers to participate, and Seiko began exhibiting that year.